 Camping under the stars and relaxing around the glow of a warm campfire is a Snowy Range tradition.
 Campers can take advantage of developed campsites or disperse camp in Medicine Bow National Forest.
 Some campsites still have snow through the middle of the summer, but a stop at the visitor’s center will give campers information about available campsites.

 When trout dream, they probably dream of a life in the Snowy Range.
 Trout fishing is a popular activity in the alpine and subalpine lakes of the area.
 Brook trout are the most common fish anglers might see, but keep an eye out for other species too.
-Check out this Forest Service publication for information about hiking, camping and fishing in the Snowies.
+Check the U.S. Forest Service website for information about hiking, camping and fishing in the Snowies.

 5. Skiing and Snowshoing